Home / Operations Emergency and Disaster Preparedness

 By finding and eliminating sources of moisture, you can reduce the chances of ever getting mold in the first place.
 These tips can help you start the cleanup effort and help prevent mold.

 The only way to prevent mold from growing is to dry the affected area as quickly as possible.
-To do this, take these steps:
+Follow these steps:

-1. Open up the building if it’s less humid outside.
-(Generally, you’ll want to open the building during the day and close it up overnight.)
+1. Ventilate the area: Open up the building if it’s less humid outside.
+Generally, you’ll want to open the building during the day and close it up overnight.

-3. Clean exposed surfaces with disinfectants or sanitizers.
+3. Clean and disinfect: Use disinfectants or sanitizers to clean exposed surfaces.
 Scrub hard surfaces like tile, stone and wood with soapy water and a bristle brush.
-Thoroughly dry surfaces after cleaning and disinfecting.
+Ensure surfaces are thoroughly dried after cleaning.

-4. If you can’t get rid of saturated carpeting right away, remove water from it with a carpet extractor or wet/dry vacuum.
+4. Carpet extraction: If you can’t get rid of saturated carpeting right away, remove water from it with a carpet extractor or wet/dry vacuum.

-5. Use fans to circulate air into the space and speed evaporation unless mold has started to grow.
+5. Circulate air: Use fans to circulate air into the space and speed up evaporation unless mold has started to grow.
 Fans can spread existing mold.

-6. Use dehumidifiers to reduce the moisture content of the air and help things dry more quickly, especially in closed areas.
-A home and office dehumidifier may be enough for smaller areas, but large spaces and moisture-saturated areas may require an industrial/commercial dehumidifier or even a specially designed restoration dehumidifier.
+6. Dehumidify: Use dehumidifiers to reduce the moisture content of the air and help things dry more quickly, especially in closed areas.
+A home and office dehumidifier may be enough for smaller areas, but large spaces and moisture-saturated areas may require an industrial/commercial dehumidifier or a restoration dehumidifier.

 Mold cleanup steps vary depending on the amount of water damage.
 Common household items like bleach and dish detergent can be used to clean mold on hard surfaces like flooring, countertops and wood.